Receive a message from a queue

 Use the -l mq option to qcc to link against this library.

-If you call mq_receive() with a msg_len of anything other than the mq_msgsize of the specified queue, then mq_receive() returns an error, and errno is set to EINVAL.
+If you call mq_receive() with a msg_len that's less than the mq_msgsize of the specified queue, then mq_receive() returns an error and sets errno to EMSGSIZE.

-If there are no messages on the queue specified, and O_NONBLOCK wasn't set in oflag during mq_open(), then the mq_receive() call blocks.
+If there are no messages on the queue specified, and O_NONBLOCK wasn't set (in the oflag argument to mq_open()), then the mq_receive() call blocks.
 If multiple mq_receive() calls are blocked on a single queue, then they're unblocked in FIFO order as messages arrive.

 In the traditional (mqueue) implementation, calling read() with mqdes is analogous to calling mq_receive() with a NULL msg_prio.